Passeig de Gràcia station

 Passeig de Gràcia station (/ca/) is an underground railway and metro station in Barcelona located under Passeig de Gràcia, in Eixample district.
-It is one of the Barcelona's busiest railway stations and important stop for Barcelona Metro network.
+It is one of the Barcelona's busiest railway stations and an important station on the Barcelona Metro network, being the seventh most used station in 2024.
 It is served by Rodalies de Catalunya suburban railway lines R2 and regional lines R11, R13, R14, R15 and R16, and it is also served by TMB-operated Barcelona Metro lines L2, L3 and L4.

 The station includes an artwork entitled Ballarins nus by Angel Orensanz.

 History

 The first railway station that existed in Passeig de Gràcia was built in 1902.
 The original station was not underground and lines were linked directly with the lines to Girona and Tarragona.
 In 1950s it was decided to build a new underground station and cover all the tracks along Aragó street.
 The work started in 1954 and the station was finished in 1959 as part of the Aragó Tunnel.
 It is planned to reform the railway station completely to make it more accessible and to improve its aspect.